p2xai/gronka/README.md

 everything else is optional. check `.env.example` for what you can tweak (output quality, file size limits, that kind of stuff).

+### r2 storage

+gronka can use cloudflare r2 for storing and serving gifs, videos, and images. when configured, files are uploaded to r2 and served via your public domain. if not configured, it falls back to local filesystem storage.

+to enable r2, add these to your `.env`:

+- `R2_ACCOUNT_ID` - your cloudflare account id
+- `R2_ACCESS_KEY_ID` - r2 access key id
+- `R2_SECRET_ACCESS_KEY` - r2 secret access key
+- `R2_BUCKET_NAME` - name of your r2 bucket
+- `R2_PUBLIC_DOMAIN` - public domain for your r2 bucket (e.g., cdn.gronka.p1x.dev)

+r2 is optional but recommended for production deployments. files are automatically uploaded to r2 when configured, and the bot will check r2 first before downloading or converting to avoid duplicates.

+### cobalt integration

+gronka uses [cobalt.tools](https://cobalt.tools), a self-hosted api for downloading media from social platforms. when enabled, the `/download` command automatically detects social media urls and downloads the media directly to your storage.

+supported platforms: twitter/x, tiktok, instagram, youtube, reddit, facebook, threads.

+to enable cobalt, add these to your `.env`:

+- `COBALT_API_URL` - url of your cobalt api instance (default: http://cobalt:9000)
+- `COBALT_ENABLED` - set to `true` to enable (default: true)

+downloaded media is stored in your configured storage (r2 or local). you can then convert it to gifs using `/convert`, or download without conversion using `/download`.

 ### optimization settings

 when using `/optimize`, you can specify a lossy compression level: